-Climate change is one of the most pressing issues of our time – many would even say it is the most critical challenge we are facing, touching each aspect of our lives as individuals and as citizens of a global community.
+Climate change is one of the most pressing issues of our time.
+Many would even say it is the most critical challenge we are facing.
+It touches each aspect of our lives as individuals and as citizens of a global community.

-Lead panelist Kathryn Sheps will be joined by Yuri Artibise and Michael Pontinen in a discussion moderated by CHF BC’s Co-op Services Director Michael Rodgers; the panelists will then facilitate a morning workshop, Working together: Climate emergency in our co-ops, to continue the dialogue.
-We had a chance to talk to Kathryn earlier this week about her work in delivering measures to address climate change, how co-ops can do their part – and most importantly, how we can stay enthusiastic about the work during an already challenging time.
+We had a chance to talk to Task Force member Kathryn Sheps about her work in delivering measures to address climate change.
+We discussed how co-ops can do their part.
+Most importantly, we talked about how we can stay enthusiastic about the work during an already challenging time.

-In the fall of 2019 I left and came back to marine science, but my heart really stayed in that area.
-I’ve always appreciated the ways that collective choices can make a big impact, so when I moved into a housing co-op (Yew Street Housing Co-op), addressing climate change in housing co-ops seemed like an interesting fit for a bunch of reasons.
+In the fall of 2019 I left and came back to marine science.
+My heart really stayed in that area.
+I’ve always appreciated the ways that collective choices can make a big impact.
+When I moved into Yew Street Housing Co-operative addressing climate change in housing co-ops seemed like an interesting fit for a bunch of reasons.

 Think it’s important to recognize that some jobs aren’t our jobs – whether talking co-ops or individuals – and housing co-ops alone can’t solve a global problem.

 One of the scariest things about climate change is the uncertainty.
 We don’t know what will happen, or how hot it will be; understandably, that makes people feel anxious and fearful.
-But one of the things I think is really cool about co-ops is that we’re already groups of neighbours talking and working together to take care of our homes, we’re already aligned around that simple idea of taking care of shared spaces together and understanding that while there may be trade-offs for that there are also a whole lot of benefits.
+But one of the things I think is really cool about co-ops is that we’re already groups of neighbours talking and working together to take care of our homes.
+We’re already aligned around that simple idea of taking care of shared spaces together.
+And we understand that while there may be trade-offs for that there are also a whole lot of benefits.

 Beyond that inward-facing perspective, there’s a real opportunity for housing co-ops to lead in that example.
-Working together gives us resilience as communities, and when we’re facing the uncertainty of climate change we have resilience in that we know we’re not along in dealing with the effects of a changing climate, we can make collective choices and be prepared, and take action when we need to and model that to other neighbourhoods.
+Working together gives us resilience as communities.
+When we’re facing the uncertainty of climate change we have resilience in that we know we’re not along in dealing with the effects of a changing climate.
+We can make collective choices and be prepared, and take action when we need to and model that to other neighbourhoods.

-So turning outwards to surrounding neighbourhoods, when we work together and provide amenities and ways of addressing these things, it helps co-ops strengthen the fabric of the wider neighbourhood they’re in.
-My co-op decided many years ago to intensively garden our land for our own food security, and now it’s quite a discussion point with the neighbours.
+Turning outwards to surrounding neighbourhoods.
+When we work together and provide amenities and ways of addressing these things, it helps co-ops strengthen the fabric of the wider neighbourhood they’re in.
+My co-op decided many years ago to intensively garden our land for our own food security.
+Now it’s quite a discussion point with the neighbours.
 People walk by and ask us questions about our yard all the time!
 Co-ops working together can increase the social sustainability, and social resilience of the entire neighbourhood.

 My co-op just went through an asset management planning process, and we need to think about where our buildings will be down the line.
-The issue of climate change came up a lot – but we can plan for that uncertainty by being really careful about the choices we make now.
+The issue of climate change came up a lot.
+We can plan for that uncertainty by being really careful about the choices we make now.
 And when we’re making choices around things like appliances and windows, when a housing co-op with multiple units makes sustainable choices it has a much greater impact than at the individual level.

-Actually I feel like the pandemic has really changed the way we think about climate change by expanding our collective imagination for what is possible.
+Actually I feel like the pandemic has really changed the way we think about climate change.
+It expanded our collective imagination for what is possible.
 So many things happened over the past year, so much of our lives have been radically transformed.
-Now, even if we’re not exactly sure how go about making changes, the pandemic showed us that way things were are not the only way things had to be – and in fact, things can change quite quickly with a collective will.
+Now, even if we’re not exactly sure how go about making changes, the pandemic showed us that way things were are not the only way things had to be.
+In fact, things can change quite quickly with a collective will.

-Before this, we accepted this is way things were – how we go to work, this what business looks like – then this emergency came long and upended everything quite quickly.
+Before this, we accepted this is way things were: how we go to work, this what business looks like.
+Tthen this emergency came long and upended everything quite quickly.
 But we adjusted and found new ways of doing things.
 My hope is the pandemic allows us to continue to have a slightly larger imagination.
-We can make big changes in how we live and work and play, and hopefully we can do it in a way that is not out of fear and restriction, but that we can see other worlds can be possible and it might not be so far away.
-We can change society on a dime, even if the way we did it for the pandemic caused a lot of other problems – but we also managed to solve a lot of those problems and adjust as we go.
+We can make big changes in how we live and work and play.
+Hopefully we can do it in a way that is not out of fear and restriction.
+Rather that we can see other worlds can be possible and it might not be so far away.
+We can change society on a dime,.
+Even if the way we did it for the pandemic caused a lot of other problems, we managed to solve a lot of those problems and adjust as we go.

-All kinds of things can be done to make co-ops more sustainable, and a model for the rest of the neighbourhood, and we can work together to make things better.
+All kinds of things can be done to make co-ops more sustainable, and a model for the rest of the neighbourhood.
+We can work together to make things better.